-Rotorua Museum Te Whare Taonga O Te Arawa - is housed in the magnificent Bath-House building situated in beautiful Government Gardens.
-The Bath-House, constructed as a therapeutic spa in 1908, is listed as a Category 1 Historic Building and is believed to be the most photographed building in New Zealand.
-Visitors can explore this beautiful building and experience a range of art and history exhibitions along the way.
+Rotorua Museum Te Whare Taonga o Te Arawa is housed in the magnificent Bath House building situated in beautiful Government Gardens.
+The Bath House, constructed as a therapeutic spa in 1908, is listed as a Category 1 Historic Building and is believed to be the most photographed building in New Zealand.
+The building closed to the public in November 2016 to undertake seismic assessment and strengthening.

-Our Images of Maori and taonga on this website are of spiritual and cultural importance to Te Arawa and other Iwi depicted.
+Images of Maori and taonga on this website are of spiritual and cultural importance to Te Arawa and other iwi depicted.
 We ask that these images are treated with respect.

 Private Bag, Rotorua

 Search Rotorua Museum's Collection

 It is the responsibility of the eHive Account Holder to gain copyright clearance for any images or content published on eHive.
 If you are concerned about the copyright status for any content in eHive or would like more information on using or ordering copies of content, please contact the Account Holder of that content.
 If you would like more information on our copyright policy, click here.